-Probiotics Regulation in the United States and other countries
+Probiotics Regulation in the U.S. and other countries

 According to the NIH website (https://www.nccih.nih.gov/health/probiotics-what-you-need-to-know), depending on the intended use, probiotics are regulated as a dietary supplement, a food ingredient, or a drug.